codybrom/gpt-context-generator/README.md

 ## Token Count Estimation

 After generating context, you'll see an estimated token count.
 This helps you stay within AI model token limits.
-A warning appears if the context exceeds 8,000 tokens.
+A warning appears if the context exceeds a configurable token limit (default: 32,000).

 ## Configuration